 LWOW is an intense experience in teamwork and communication.
 Moreover, the type of work is different than that assigned in traditional classes.
 Students create business plans, prototypes, and pitches to address real world problems at the intersection of law, business, and technology.
 Students must conduct investigative research, talk to experts in the field, and collaborate with lawyers, business professionals, entrepreneurs and students from different disciplines and cultures all over the world during various time periods.
 Thus, the ideal LWOW student is one who appreciates challenges, embraces hard work, and isn't afraid of a learning curve.
-Students usually find that their involvement substantially increases over the course of LWOW, and typically invest anywhere from 4 to 10 hours a week in their participation.
+Students usually find that their involvement substantially increases over the course of LWOW, and typically invest anywhere from 4 to 10 hours a week in their projects in addition to webinars and meetings with their Project Manager.
 Students must commit to working intensively, collaboratively, and fairly with their team—dedication and a strong work ethic are musts.

 ROle: LWOW Xed

 For LWOW Xed, each team is comprised of 3-4 law + business students and assigned one ‘Project Manager’ (a seasoned LWOW Alumnus).
 Depending on their needs, students incorporate guidance, feedback, and expertise from a list of experienced Mentors throughout the LWOW Xed process.
 Students are responsible for meeting LWOW- and Project Manager-set deliverables while driving the problem fine tuning, investigative research, idea generation, target audience identification, business case development, and concept creation.
 LWOW Xed will end with a presentation by each team on a developed Project of Worth including a set of deliverables.
 All students participating in LWOW Sprint are required to participate in LWOW Xed as it provides invaluable preparation for work at the Sprint.

 ROle: LWOW Sprint